-- The range for duplicates (highest value minus lowest value) was used for plotting. - The mean range for the same 60 analytical runs that were used to establish the X-chart was used as the central line. - The repeatability standard deviation (s_r) calculated from the mean range was used to establish control limits by multiplication with factors D{WL} and D_2 (Chapter 13, Table 4).
+- the range for duplicates (highest value minus lowest value) was used for plotting; - the mean range for the same 60 analytical runs that were used to establish the X-chart was used as the central line; - the repeatability standard deviation (s_r) was used to establish control limits by multiplication with factors D{WL} and D{AL} (Chapter 13, Table 4).

-The control charts were established and analyses were continued.
+The control charts were established, and analyses were continued.